GitLab release and maintenance policy

 - Requirements consisting of extensive testing for not only stable GitLab release, but every patch version.

 In cases where a strategic user has a requirement to test a feature before it is officially released, we can offer to create a Release Candidate (RC) version that includes the specific feature.
 This should be needed only in extreme cases and can be requested for consideration by raising an issue in the release/tasks issue tracker.
 It is important to note that the Release Candidate contains other features and changes as it is not possible to easily isolate a specific feature (similar reasons as noted above).
 The Release Candidate is no different than any code that is deployed to GitLab.com or is publicly accessible.

 Backporting to more than one stable release is normally reserved for security releases.
 In some cases, however, we may need to backport a bug fix to more than one stable release, depending on the severity of the bug.

-The decision on whether backporting a change will be performed is done at the discretion of the current release managers, similar to what is described in the managing bugs process, based on all of the following:
+The decision on whether backporting a change is performed is done at the discretion of the current release managers, based on all of the following: